-Once you select a product to which you’d like to add a demo video, click “Add Demo Video” to proceed to a popup modal, shown below:
+Back to the "Upload Videos" tab, once you select a product to which you’d like to add a demo video, click “Add Demo Video” to proceed to a popup modal, shown below:

 In this popup modal, you may either upload a video file or link to a video URL.
 You can crop your video to the 9:16 vertical ratio directly in the modal here too, if your original video is not of this size: